 The GAM analyses are a data-driven representation of population and subpopulation trends as compared to arbitrary decadal periods used in the linear regression analyses.
-The log(Lamda) analysis points to a mechanism of negative density-dependence that poses interesting questions in COBP population ecology.
+Both of these model frameworks emphasize the spatial variation in subpopulation trends in different creek drainages.
+Analysis of growth rates and the subpopulation and population-level point to a mechanism of negative density-dependence that poses interesting questions in COBP population ecology.

 Unnamed Creek showed prolonged COBP subpopulation growth despite wide variation in census counts from year to year.
-Unnamed Creek subpopulation sizes approach those of Diamond Creek, yet the area of occupied habitat in this drainage is the smallest of the three creeks and it has perhaps the most uniform of habitat.
+Unnamed Creek subpopulation sizes approach those of Diamond Creek, yet the area of occupied habitat in this drainage is the smallest of the three creeks and it has perhaps the most uniform habitat.
 The high density and growth of this subpopulation place a premium on maintaining habitat conditions suitable for COBP on Unnamed Creek.
-The upper end was trenched in 2022 below road construction.
+The upper end of the creek drainage was trenched in 2022 below road construction.
 This had the apparent effect of moving greater water volumes into occupied habitat that persisted at deeper levels than past years.
 Both of the Unnamed and Diamond Creeks settings show a succession toward native vegetation in the post-drought years.

 Crow Creek had a consistent pattern of COBP subpopulation decline.
 The exception is in one section (C6) that is the most isolated from influence of streamflow, and the most sheltered of segments.
 The possibility that the COBP subpopulation on Crow Creek is influenced by water management practices outside the Base warrants further consideration.
 The overall trend of this subpopulation may be related to conditions that are unique to the creek.
 Crow Creek is the only one of the three creeks influenced by municipal water use, and has sandier soil textures that do not retain moisture as long in the growing season in the upper soil profile compared to the other two creeks.
 The concurrent change from a short stature shrub cover to tall shrub thicket cover may coincide with an effective lowering of the water table in the latter part of the growing season, and conversion of prevailing vegetation.

-COBP population and subpopulation numbers on FEWAFB exhibit fluctuations that require multiyear datasets to distinguish growth or decline from stochastic oscillation.
-It has been documented that COBP has a seed bank, which confers life history resilience.
-One might expect a seed bank to have adaptive value by providing a buffer against temporal and spatial environmental fluctuation.
-However, the COBP subpopulation with the greatest levels of fluctuation is Unnamed Creek, with some of the most homogeneous of habitat.
-A comparison of COBP datasets on FEWAFB with those of other populations (Crystal Strouse pers. comm., Julie Reeves pers. comm.) indicate that COBP flowering plant numbers on FEWAFB have among the least variation from year to year of any monitored population.
-It is possible that idle conditions on FEWAFB are associated with lower variability in general, as well as with different creek population segments compensating for one another.
+COBP population and subpopulation numbers on FEWAFB exhibit fluctuations that require multiyear datasets to distinguish long-term growth or decline from stochastic oscillation or cyclical patterns driven by density dependence.
+These fluctuations occur at all creek drainages irrespective of the long-term trend in population size, can be observed both in raw abundances of flowering adult plants (Figure 4) and in population growth rates (Figure 5), and do not necessarily correlate with fluctuations in abiotic conditions.
+Density dependence, and negative density dependence in particular (the tendency of a population to increase in size following years of low abundance) is a strategy that many rare species employ to avoid extinction (Rabinowitz 1981).
+Demographic analysis of COBP indicates that the seedbank stage is important for this species, and may serve as a mechanism by which populations can rescue themselves from low population size (Stears 2022).
+A comparison of COBP datasets on FEWAFB with those of other populations (Crystal Strouse pers. comm., Julie Reeves pers. comm.) indicate that COBP flowering plant numbers on FEWAFB have among the least variation from year to year of any monitored population, which further emphasizes density dependence as an important and ubiquitous strategy for this species.
+This cyclical nature of COBP abundance is highly relevant to monitoring and conservation efforts, as it indicates that short intervals of monitoring will not accurately capture longer-term increases or declines.

 What do COBP trends mean for FEWAFB?